vatpac-technology/sops/docs/aerodromes/Brisbane (YBBN)/operations.md

 † **Non-standard position** – may only be used in accordance with VATPAC Ratings and Controller Positions Policy (link)

-In the absence of an ACD controller, SMC shall asssume the ADC responsibilities.
+In the absence of an ACD controller, SMC shall asssume the ACD responsibilities.
-In the absence of an SMC controller, ADC shall assume the SMC and ADC responsibilities.
+In the absence of an SMC controller, ADC shall assume the SMC and ACD responsibilities.

 ### Maneuvering Area Responsibility